FrankBoesing/TeensyFMTransmitter/README.md

 Prototype version, more a study than ready to use.

-* processes audio from 44.1ksps WAV files on SD card
+* processes audio from i.e. 44.1ksps WAV files on SD card
+* full integration into Auio Library
 * further processing @352.8 ksps sample rate
 * Pre-emphasis filter implemented
 * interpolation-by-8 implemented in order to be able to accurately produce the MPX-signal